 Identify necessary tools and systems

 Look at the list you made where you identified gaps in employee performance.
 Was it solely based lack of the employee’s skills and education, or can blame be placed on the tools and systems they had to work with?

 Before you can create a training program, you need to be sure those tools and systems are in order.
 All the training in the world won’t improve employee productivity and output if what they have to work with is broken.

 Common areas of breakdown are:

 - Job boundaries.
-Depending on your company culture or the type of business you run, you may or may not have job descriptions.
-Whichever the case, you should be clear on which one it is.
 If one employee expects a job description to be honored and others are busy doing everything, you’ll have lots of conflict.
 Are employee work boundaries (or the lack thereof) made clear?

 Be sure you aren’t asking your employees to use broken tools and systems.
-On-the-job training that forces them to do so will feel less like training and more like a joke.
 Get things streamlined and up-to-date so that any training feels like forward motion instead of a waste of time.

 - Doing: Practice doing actual tasks or through simulations.